alexcurwood/Bagels/README.md

 | Blackjack        | Unicode characters | python3 blackjack.py

-To run each project, install python, clone the repository to a folder of your choosing.
+To run each project, install Python, and clone the repository to a folder of your choosing.
 Navigate to the chosen folder in your terminal and type the command as above.